Sigmmma/c20/src/content/h1/engine/ai/readme.md

 For example, the AI may move to a firing position if it has a clear line of sight to an enemy's _presumed_ location (remember, AI have an incomplete knowledge model) and is in [the actor's desired range][actor_variant#tag-field-desired-combat-range].

+Firing positions are also used when AI are scripted to following a target with the [`ai_follow_*`][scripting#functions-ai-follow-target-players] functions.
+They will move to firing positions with the same letter label that their target is near.

 # Pathfinding
 Pathfinding is the system which allows AI to navigate between locations.
 It relies in part on precomputed [BSP pathfinding data][scenario_structure_bsp#pathfinding-data] and [object pathfinding spheres][model_collision_geometry#pathfinding-spheres] to know available paths and possible obstacles.